hugosenari/nixos-config/cache/README.md

 ## How it works

 _Uploader_
-- Watch nix gcroot dir for new entries
+- Watch nix gcroot dir for new packages
-- Copy the new entry to tmpdir
+- Copy the package and dependencies to temporary local directory with `nix copy`
-- Collect gcinfo from this entry
+- Collect all dependencies nar and narinfo paths in a file gcroots/{HOSTNAME}/{pname}-{hash}.gcinfo.gz
-- Send pkgs (nar), pkg meta (narinfo) to server like `nix copy` does
+- Send pkgs (nar), pkg meta (narinfo), garbage collection info (gcinfo) to server
-- Send gcinfo to server in gcroots/{HOSTNAME}/{pname}-{hash}.gcinfo.gz

 _Dereference_
-- Every 30min, list server gcinfo
+- Every 30min, list server gcroots/{HOSTNAME}/*.gcinfo.gz
 - If they aren't in local gcroot move then to remote in gctrash/

-_Garbage Collect_
+_Collect Garbage_
-- Download all gcinfo of gctrash/
+- Every 1 hour, download all TrashGCInfo of gctrash/*.gcinfo.gz
-- If wasn't empty, also download gcinfo from gcroots
+- If is't empty, also download all RootsGCInfo of gcroots/*/*.gcinfo.gz
-- Filter gcinfo-roots from gcinfo-trash
-- Delete
+- Delete what is left of TrashGCInfo - RootsGCInfo

 ## Requirements